-Any queries relating to the Meridian 2 product should be referred to the Sales Information Helpdesk at the address given in Contact details at the beginning of this user guide.
+Any queries relating to the Meridian 2 product should be referred to the Sales Information Helpdesk at the address given in contact details at the beginning of the user guide section.

 Transfer set structure

 Record size

 NTF data is written to the output device in variable length records, with a maximum record length of 80 characters, which includes {CONT_MARK} and {EOR}.